-New employees were required to go through an induction which included training identified as necessary for the service and familiarisation with the service and the organisation's policies and procedures.
+Discussion with the acting manager identified that they were knowledgeable in relation to safe recruitment practices.
+Rotas examined show that staffing levels were consistently maintained.
+New employees are required to go through an induction which included training identified as necessary, for the service and familiarisation with the agency and the organisation's policies and procedures.
 Induction has been developed to include the Northern Ireland Social Care Council (NISCC) Induction Standards.
+The induction was in line with regulation timeframes.